timed-c/ktc/README.md

-# KTC : A Source-To-Source Compiler for Timed C Programming Language
+# KTC : A Source-To-Source Compiler for the Timed C Programming Language

 ## Introduction
 ***